 All homeowners need local services from time to time.
 Do your research for local plumbers, locksmiths, handymen, electricians, pest control, appliance specialists, window repair specialists, and mechanics.
 You can find these by word of mouth or by doing an online search for the best services in your area.
 For example, you may use this site to help you find the best plumbers in Toronto.

 Meet The Neighbors

-To get a better sense of security, consider installation of a home security system.
-The first things to do is have the locks changed because you never know who has a set of keys.
+To get a better sense of security, consider the installation of a home security system.
+The first thing to do is have the locks changed because you never know who has a set of keys.
 Do a house walk to check all window locks and test fire alarms.
 If you have a security system, ensure it is in good working condition.
 Additionally, be sure to pet-proof or child-proof the property if you have pets or children to keep them safe.

 Addressing these areas should help you get off to a smooth start in your new home.
 Happy homeownership!

 Images Courtesy of Canva.